 - Pre-construction environmental induction refer to Section 6.1 below. - Demarcation of work areas and no-go areas and compiling maps indicating all relevant management areas.
-The ECO must inspect no-go area demarcation. - Compilation of method statements. - Construction phasing. - Provide relevant notifications to the DEA, relevant authorities and, if required, neighbouring landowners (as per EA conditions). - Incorporate all relevant conditions of the EA (e.g. update this EMPr). - Relevant permits and / or authorisations must be obtained from the DEA, DWS, SAHRA and the roads authorities3 prior to any activities at the site and held on site by the Site Engineer.
+The ECO must inspect "no-go" area demarcation. - Compilation of method statements. - Construction phasing. - Provide relevant notifications to the DEA, relevant authorities and, if required, neighbouring landowners (as per EA conditions). - Incorporate all relevant conditions of the EA (e.g. update this EMPr). - Relevant permits and / or authorisations must be obtained from the DEA, DWS, SAHRA and the roads authorities3 prior to any activities affected by these at the site and held on site.